usnews/brightspot-cms/prod-installation.md

 Next step is to copy your new war file to `$TOMCAT_HOME/webapps` - rename this to be `ROOT.war`. *Note, the default Apache ROOT directory must be removed.*

-Alternatively, create a symbolic link from your project directory to a ROOT directory within webapp:

-<div class="highlight">{% highlight bash %}
-ln -s /path/to/your/PROJETNAME/src/main/webapp /path/to/your/tomcat/webapps/ROOT
-{% endhighlight %}</div>

-When using a symbolic link, build your project with `mvn clean install war:inplace` to embed the CMS.\

 ## Start Tomcat